pondels/ProjectAppendix/README.md

 # ProjectAppendix
-A repository for general information about projects have since/been worked on,
+A repository for general information about projects that I worked on,